 Key elements of a thesis abstract

 The abstract should be concise, focused and written in a way that is accessible to a broad audience, even those outside the specific field of study.
-It is often the first section of your thesis that readers encounter, so it should effectively communicate the essence of your research.
+It is often the first section of the thesis that readers encounter, so it should effectively communicate the essence of the research.

 Why is an abstract important in a thesis?